saagarjha/unxip/README.md

 ## Installation

 The easiest way to install unxip is to grab a precompiled binary for macOS 12.0 and later from the [releases page](https://github.com/saagarjha/unxip/releases/latest).
-If you prefer, you can also install unxip from your package manager by adding https://github.com/saagarjha/ports to your list of MacPorts sources, or tapping [saagarjha/tap](https://github.com/saagarjha/homebrew-tap) if you're using Homebrew.
+If you prefer, you can also install unxip from your package manager: it's [available on MacPorts](https://ports.macports.org/port/unxip/), or you could tap [saagarjha/tap](https://github.com/saagarjha/homebrew-tap) if you're using Homebrew.
 Both will make the latest version of the command available under the package name "unxip".

 ## Building